 Britain’s underlying budget deficit widened to 13.8 billion pounds ($21.8 billion) in April, the first month of the fiscal year, as the economic slowdown subdued tax receipts.

-The figure, which excludes support for banks, compared with 9.1 billion pounds a year earlier, the Office for National Statistics said in London today.
-Revenue rose 1.3 percent in April from a year earlier and spending increased 3.8 percent.
+The shortfall, which excludes government support for banks, compared with 9.1 billion pounds a year earlier, the Office for National Statistics said in London today.
+Revenue rose 1.3 percent and spending increased 3.8 percent.

 To contact the reporter on this story: Jennifer Ryan at firstname.lastname@example.org

 To contact the editor responsible for this story: Craig Stirling at email@example.com